hurchalla/factoring/README.md

 ## Design Goals

-The main goal of P-Rho was to create correct routines for factoring and primality checking native C and C++ integer types (i.e. 16/32/64 bit signed and unsigned int types) and compiler-extension types (e.g. __int128_t and __uint128_t).
+The main goal of P-Rho is to provide correct routines to factor and primality check native C and C++ integer types (i.e. 16/32/64 bit signed and unsigned int types) and compiler-extension types (e.g. __int128_t and __uint128_t).

-A close secondary goal was all-out performance for 64 bit input values, given no advance knowledge about potential factors.
-This involved improvements to the Pollard-Rho, Miller-Rabin, Montgomery, and trial division [algorithms](#algorithms).
+A second goal is to provide best possible performance for 64 bit types (assuming we have no advance knowledge about factors), achieved via improvements to the Pollard-Rho, Miller-Rabin, Montgomery, and trial division [algorithms](#algorithms).

-A final goal was to exercise the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library (a dependency of P-Rho).
+A final goal is to exercise the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library (a dependency of P-Rho).

 ## Requirements